tc39/proposal-smart-pipelines/readme.md

 [TO DO: Define Resolve Topic abstract operation]

-### Pipeline-level expressions • Runtime semantics
+### Pipeline-level expressions • Runtime Evaluation
 During runtime, [TO DO]

 <details open>